Warning after boy swallows 'dangerous' toy

 Franklin had swallowed 22 of the magnetic balls, which were located in his small intestine, bowel and digestive tract.

-What was meant to be a one-hour surgery quickly turned into three, with doctors removing all of the balls.
+What was meant to be a one-hour surgery quickly turned into three, as doctors removed all of the balls.

 Their magnetic force was so strong that they had been trying to join together in Franklin's body, digging into his organs and causing two holes in his digestive system.